 Over the last month or so I have received some really awesome things that I wanted to share.
 Nothing excites me more than packages on my front porch!
 I’ll start with some encaustic pieces – a medium I was really not familiar with.

-Tracey-Mae Chambers of is an Indigenous Canadian encaustic sculptor who lives in Southern Ontario.
+Tracey-Mae Chambers of TMC Design Collection is an Indigenous Canadian encaustic sculptor who lives in Southern Ontario.
 She uses melted beeswax mixed with Damar resin to strengthen the wax and this liquid is then formed into her beautiful collection of vessels.
 They are then treated with clear gloss lacquer to make them more durable.
 I had a really tough time deciding which pieces to get but thought this stunning copper flower bowl and black vase would work really well in my home.
 Thanks Tracey-Mae!!

 I had seen some fabulous pillows popping up on some of my favourite U.K. based Instagram accounts lately and was super excited when Karen Sedgwick of Wild Rice Designs (based in Nottingham, U.K.) got in touch about these infamous pillows of hers.
-Again, I had a really hard time picking my favourite pillow (the runners up were and ).
+Again, I had a really hard time picking my favourite pillow (the runners up were this one and this one).

-In the end I went with the because I fell in love with the pattern.
+In the end I went with the vintage floral velvet because I fell in love with the pattern.

 It is soooo beautifully made and I could not be happier with it (I’m a bit picky about pillow quality – the feather fill and cotton linen backing with that adorable pom-pom trim totally sold me).
-Here’s her , , and .
+Here’s her Instagram, website, and Etsy shop.
 Thank you Karen!!

-I also received another little gem of a book from Tuttle Publishing called .
+I also received another little gem of a book from Tuttle Publishing called Miniature Terrariums.
 So cute!

 What I love about this book is not only does it give lots of instructions for being able to execute these terrariums, but it shows you the beauty of repurposing glass containers such as a lab flask, wine glass, mason jar, or an inexpensive glass box or hanging bulb.
 It gives some examples of using moss and fern, air plants, succulents and other types of plants.
 I REALLY want to try some of these this summer.
-Find this book on Amazon .
+Find this book on Amazon here.